ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 We learned how to loop through data in Javascript.
 Now we're going to learn how to do them in Ruby.
 We'll start with the basics, but then...

-We will be going over enumerables in Ruby, one of the most powerful modules that comes included in the language out-of-the-box.
+We will be going over enumerables in Ruby, some of the most powerful methods that come included in the language out-of-the-box.
+Enumerables are the Ruby equivalent of higher order functions in Javascript and can be used to iterate through and / or modify collections.

 ## Review: Ruby Collections